Sunrise (Elvis Presley album): Contents

 Tapes for at least three songs have been lost: Sun versions of "I Got A Woman", "Uncle Pen", and "Satisfied".
-The first would be recorded by Presley during his first RCA session.
+The first would be recorded by Presley during his first RCA Victor session.
 All of the studio commercial recordings were produced by Sam Phillips, the owner of Sun Studio in Memphis, Tennessee.
-Phillips released Presley's recording contract to RCA for the substantial sum, in 1955 dollars, of $35,000.
-This gave RCA the rights to all of Presley's masters recorded at Sun.
+Phillips released Presley's recording contract to RCA Victor in November of 1955 for the exorbitant sum of $35,000.
+This gave RCA Victor the rights to all of Presley's masters recorded at Sun.

 The first disc presents all eighteen Sun titles from professional recording sessions during the singer's stay at the label.
 The opening ten tracks comprise the A and b sides of the five officially released Presley singles on the Sun label.
-Outtakes from sessions at Sun were used to fill in catalogue items for RCA, with five used for Presley's debut LP.
+Outtakes from sessions at Sun were used to fill in catalogue items for RCA Victor, with five used for Presley's debut LP.

 The second disc compiles seven alternate takes from the professional studio sessions, with a different alternate of "Blue Moon" from the Take 1 that appears on 1950s box set.
 The remaining selections derive from acetates or basic recording equipment, and are not of professional sound quality; these are marked with an asterisk in the track listings below.
 The first four tracks comprise the pre-professional test recordings made by Elvis alone in July 1953 and January 1954.
 "Fool Fool Fool" and "Shake, Rattle, and Roll" were recorded by the standard Presley trio at an unknown location in Lubbock, Texas, during January 1955; presumably the visit where Buddy Holly witnessed the trio and decided to begin performing rock and roll.
 "It Wouldn't Be The Same Without You," and the final six tracks from a live performance on the Louisiana Hayride, in Shreveport, Louisiana, featuring an augmented band in 1955, are released here for the first time.

 The set does not include the three additional alternate takes of "I Love You Because" and the five additional alternates of "I'm Left, You're Right, She's Gone" that appeared on the 1987 two-disc set The Complete Sun Sessions.